Pastoral at Turton School

 Head of Year 7

-During year 8, pupils will now have the opportunity to have a say in what they are studying by selecting ‘mini options’ – a chance to trial potential GCSE subjects ahead of final Pathways Choices next year.
+During year 8, pupils will begin to take more ownership over their learning as they select ‘mini options’ for the year ahead.
+Mini options gives students the chance to trial potential GCSE subjects ahead of final Pathways Choices next year.

 Head of Year 8